jm2145/web-app/README.md

 ## Usage

-For detailed information on how to use BrainWave effectively, check out our [User Guide](/docs/user-guide.md).
-This resource provides in-depth explanations and tips on maximizing the platform's features.
-Here are some key usage instructions:

 - **Creating a Brainstorming Session:** Learn how to initiate a brainstorming session and invite participants from various backgrounds.

 - **Utilizing Brainstorming Tools:** Discover the diverse set of tools available, such as mind mapping, idea boards, and digital whiteboards.